raphyduck/api_docs/source/includes/_websocket.md

 per session, you will receive both the CHANNEL_NAME and the ChanId in the response to a subscription message.
 <ul><li>CHANNEL_NAME: (string) channel name (book, trades, ticker)</li>
 <li>ChanId/CHANNEL_ID: (int) channel identificator.
-ChanId is a numeric channel identificator that the developer</li></ul>
+ChanId is a numeric channel identifier that the developer
-can use to distinguish the updates for each subscribed channel.
+can use to distinguish between updates for each subscribed channel.</li></ul>
 </aside>

 <aside class="warning">